3mcd/glom/docs/src/component_storage.md

 # Component Storage

+**Problem:** Storing state within heterogeneous entity objects prevents JavaScript engines from specializing functions and causes frequent "hidden class" transitions during simulation.

 Glom uses a universal storage model.
-All values for a component type are stored in one array in the `World` instead of storing component values inside entity objects.
+All values for a component type are stored in one array in the `World`, indexed by entity ID, instead of storing data within entity objects.

 ## Entity Indexing